brentley/ecsworkshop/content/migration/dockerize_app.md

 ### Why migrate to containers?

 There are many benefits to running your applications on containers.
-Below are a couple of high level benefits you get instantly when containerizing your workloads.
+Some of the high level benefits you get when containerizing your workloads are:

-- Packaging: Containers provide a standard way to package your application’s code, configurations, and dependencies into a single object.
+- Standardized Packaging: Containers provide a standard way to package your application’s code, configurations, and dependencies into a single object.
 - Consistency: Containers share an operating system installed on the server and run as resource-isolated processes, ensuring quick, reliable, and consistent deployments, regardless of environment.
 - Security: Isolation between containers as the default.